RFHS Spanish Teacher / Spanish Club Advisor

 Cursive Handwriting Practice (Students often ask about handwriting skills.
 I ask if they can sign forms.
 This is a great link.)

-Each student is encouraged to use a pocket folder with brads or a 1-inch, three-ring binder to use in class.
-Being organized and having study guides to use as a reference will help students be successful in their Spanish 1 and Spanish 2 course.
+Each student is encouraged to use a pocket folder with brads or a 1-inch, three-ring binder for class.
+Being organized and having study guides to use as a reference will help students be successful in their Spanish 2 course.

 Students must ask permission and receive permission in order to use an electronic device in the classroom.